queue

 Name Type Attributes Description

-config property specifies how messages to process at the same time, default is 1.
+config property specifies how many messages to process at the same time, default is 1.
+Not all drivers support multiple messages.

-config property defines in ms how often to check for new messages after processing a message, i.e. after a messages processed it can poll immediately or after this amount of time, default is 1000 milliseconds.
+config property defines in ms how often to check for new messages, i.e. after messages processed it can poll immediately or after this amount of time, default is 1000 milliseconds.

 visibilityTimeout int <optional>